Car Insurance Germany 2026: 6 Money-Saving Rights Drivers Miss

 Benefit 1: The 30 November cancellation window

 German consumer law gives car-insurance customers one yearly switching window.
-Cancel by 30 November (one month before the 31 December contract end most policies use) and you can move to a new insurer for 1 January.
-No reason needed, no permission, no credit check.
+Cancel by 30 November, one month before the 31 December contract end most policies use, and you can move to a new insurer for 1 January.
+No reason needed, no permission.
+Note: if your contract runs on a non-calendar insurance year, your personal deadline is stated in the policy documents.

 What this saves